RetypeOS/axes/AXES_TOML_GUIDE.md

 ## 3. Scripts and Workflows `[scripts]`

 This is the main section of `axes`.
 A "script" is a named entry point for a task you want to perform.
-Each key in the `[scripts]` table defines a command you can run with `axes <ctx> <script_name>`.
+Each key in the `[scripts]` table defines a command you can run with `axes <script_name>`.

-`axes` offers an incredibly flexible syntax, allowing you to define everything from a simple alias to a complex cross-platform workflow.

 ### 3.1.
 Command Syntax